Diomuzan/Karaka/README.md

 # JavaScript-Test
-This is a test which I've made about JavaScript, it's obviously written in JavaScript but lastly also in HTML and CSS.
+This is a project folder which contains a successfully installed DNN Platform instance.